numpy/numpy/doc/source/reference/random/index.rst

+.. _numpyrandom:

 .. currentmodule:: numpy.random

 numpy.random
 ============

-A `~RandomGenerator` can
+Numpy's random number routines produce psuedo random numbers using combinations of generators and distributions:

+* Generators: Objects that generate random numbers.
+These are typically unsigned integer words filled with sequences of either 32 or 64 random bits.
+* Distributions: Objects that transform sequences of random bits from a generator into sequences of numbers that follow a specific probability distribution (such as uniform, Normal or Binomial) within a specified interval.

-be initialized with a number of different Random Number Generators (RNG)s, and exposes many different probability distributions.
+Since Numpy version 1.17.0 the `RandomGenerator` can be initialized with a number of different Random Number Generators (RNG)s, and exposes many different probability distributions.
+See
+`NEP 19 <https://www.numpy.org/neps/nep-0019-rng-policy.html>`_ for context on
+the updated random Numpy number routines.
+The legacy `mtrand.RandomState` random number routines are still available, but limited to a single generator.

+For convenience and backward compatibility, a single `mtrand.RandomState` instance's methods are imported into the numpy.random namespace, see :ref:`legacy` for the complete list.

 Quick Start
 -----------